Richard J. Hughes: Legacy

 The building in Trenton, New Jersey which bears his name that houses the New Jersey Department of Law and Public Safety (headed by the Attorney General), the courtroom, chambers and offices of the State Supreme Court, the courtroom and several chambers and offices of the New Jersey Superior Court, Appellate Division, and the administrative headquarters of the statewide court system, was dedicated as the Richard J. Hughes Justice Complex, in 1982 in his honor.

 Personal life

 Hughes had five sons, two daughters, and three stepsons.
 He married Miriam McGrory in 1935; they had four children.
 His first wife died in 1950; in 1955, he married Elizabeth Sullivan Murphy (died 1983), and they had three children.
-In 1972, Hughes would contact then-senator Joseph Biden, who he had previously never met, to provide support and advise on how to cope with the unexpected and sudden death of his wife Neilia Hunter Biden.
+In 1972, Hughes would contact then-senator-elect Joe Biden, who he had previously never met, to provide support and advise on how to cope with the unexpected and sudden death of his wife Neilia Hunter Biden.

 Several of his children have become prominent in New Jersey law and politics.
 Hughes' stepson W. Michael Murphy Jr., a former Morris County prosecutor, placed third in the 1997 Democratic primary for governor of New Jersey.
-Hughes' son Brian M. Hughes is the elected county executive of Mercer County.
+Hughes' son Brian M. Hughes is the former elected county executive of Mercer County.